Does Medicare Cover Trapeze Bars ?

 - a semi-electric bed

-all depending on the your meeting the required criteria for those as laid out above in the previous section.
+You have to meet the required criteria as laid out above in the previous section.

 Will Medicare cover your bathroom safety equipment ?

-Medicare will not cover any of the following items for bathroom safety –
+Medicare Part B will not cover any of the following items for bathroom safety –

 - grab bars